-June is Seniors Month.
+June is Elder Abuse Awareness Month.
 BCSC InvestRight is here to help adults over the age of 50 know how to protect themselves from investment scams.

 The Canadian Securities Administrators (CSA) have a brochure that shows how pre-retirees and seniors can end up as targets of investment scams.
 The resource helps older investors recognize and stay away from risky, potentially fraudulent, investments.

 Scammers prey on those who fear not having enough retirement savings.
 They promise high-returns with little or no risk.
 In reality, these so-called “investment opportunities” result in people losing some or all of the original funds with limited recourse to get the money back.

 Investment seminars that offer free meals or gifts are one way scammers target older investors.
 The sales tactics at these meetings pressure attendees to invest on the spot, a cause for concern even if the opportunity is legitimate.

 Investors may hear from people who say they are investment experts with specific strategies to get returns.
 The products they sell are often high-risk and not appropriate for older investors, if the investments even exist at all.